Symplectic Quantization: numerical results for the Feynman propagator on a 1+1 lattice and the theoretical relation with Quantum Field Theory: Simulation details

-An important point for the study of this paper is the definition of boundary conditions.
-We used two different kind of boundary conditions for the simulations.
+Equations~\eqref{eq:symp-force},\eqref{eq:symp-motion} define the Hamiltonian dynamics which we have studied numerically using the leap-frog algorithm, a symplectic algorithm described in Appendix~\ref{appendix:algorithm}, which guarantees the conservation of (generalized) energy at the order $\mathcal{O}(\tau^2)$.\\ An important point for the study of this paper is the definition of boundary conditions.
+We used two different kinds of boundary conditions for the simulations.
 For all results on Euclidean lattice and for the study of dynamics stability with or without non-linear interaction on Minkowski lattice, discussed respectively in Sec.~\ref{sec:euclidean} and in Sec.~\ref{sec:stability}, we have used standard periodic boundary conditions on the lattice.
-Differently, in Sec.~\ref{sec:Feynman}, aimed at studying the free propagation of physical signals across the lattice we used {\it fringe} boundary conditions~\cite{NNH99}, introduced with the purpose of mimiking the existence of an infinite lattice outside the simulation grid.
+Differently, in Sec.~\ref{sec:Feynman}, aimed at studying the free propagation of physical signals across the lattice we used {\it fringe} boundary conditions~\cite{NNH99}, introduced with the purpose of mimicking the existence of an infinite lattice outside the simulation grid.
 Fringe boundary conditions are realized considering a larger lattice, which we denote as $\Gamma_{f}$, where the subscript {\it ``f''} is for fringe, which is composed by the original lattice $\Gamma$ plus several additional layer of points which we denote as $\Gamma_{\text{ext}}$, in such a way that the {\it fringe} lattice is $\Gamma_{f}=\Gamma+\Gamma_{\text{ext}}$.
 For the fringe lattice one also considers periodic boundary conditions, but the generalized Hamiltonian for points belonging to $\Gamma$ and to $\Gamma_{\text{ext}}$ is different.
 Namely, the fringe lattice is characterized by the Hamiltonian:

 where $\mathbb{H}[\pi,\phi]$ is the original discretized Hamiltonian of the system, see Eq.~\ref{eq:discrete-Hamiltonian}, while $\mathbb{H}_{\text{ext}}[\pi,\phi]$ reads as